-The beautiful country of Greece, with its enviable climate, wonderful scenery and its thousands of years of history, is a welcoming place to be.
+The beautiful country of Greece, with its enviable climate, wonderful scenery and thousands of years of history, is a welcoming place to be.
 It has a thriving tourist industry and offers a high standard of living, along with excellent educational establishments, healthcare, safety and security together with the reassurance of a strong legal system and beneficial conditions for business and taxation.

-For an individual to take out a second citizenship, become a resident, live and work in Greece or even travel to the country frequently, or for a company to open premises or relocate to Greece, they will need to know how to get the best out of the Greek banking system.
+For an individual to take out second citizenship, become a resident, live and work in Greece or even travel to the country frequently, or for a company to open premises or relocate to Greece, they will need to know how to get the best out of the Greek banking system.
 Having a Greek bank account will help the holder to manage their salary from a Greek employer, pay taxes in the country, purchase a property and demonstrate commitment to Greece when they apply for a residence permit.

 Our informative guide takes you through all aspects of the system and aims to help you make the best of your assets and income in the country.